Ishmael Yartey

-Ishmael Yartey (born 11 January 1990) is a Ghanaian professional footballer who plays as a left midfielder or left winger who plays for Bahrain Premier League side Al Hidd Club.
+Ishmael Yartey (born 11 January 1990) is a Ghanaian professional footballer who plays as a left midfielder or left winger for Norwegian club Alta.

 Club career

 Yartey began his youth and professional career with Ghanaian club All Blacks F.C., before joining S.L.
 Benfica on a one-year loan deal with a buy option at the end of the contract.
 Former Benfica manager Quique Flores was the first manager that called Yartey to train with the senior squad, but he never debuted for the first team.

 On 15 July 2009, Yartey left Benfica and signed a one-year loan deal with S.C.
 Beira Mar.
 At the end of the season he signed for C.D.
 Fátima, on another one-year loan.
 In January 2011 he was loaned to Beira-Mar for a second time, for the remainder of the 2010–11 Primeira Liga season.

 On 21 June 2011, he was again loaned, this time to Servette F.C. of the Swiss Super League until the end of the 2011–12 Swiss Super League.

 On 19 July 2012, after returning to Benfica from his Servette loan, Yartey signed a four-year contract with French Ligue 1 club FC Sochaux-Montbéliard.

 On 26 March 2015, Yartey signed a loan contract with Portland Timbers of MLS with a transfer option from French Ligue 1 club FC Sochaux-Montbéliard.